Embedding loose spanning trees in 3-uniform hypergraphs: Introduction

 In this paper we consider the corresponding spanning tree problem for hypergraphs.
 There is no single ``correct'' way to define a hypertree.
 An early definition due to Kalai \cite{kalai83} (also see \cite{linial19}) is in terms of simplicial homology.
-A $d$-hypertree is defined as a $d$-dimensional simplicial complex with a full $(d-1)$-skeleton whose $d$-th and $(d-1)$-st reduced rational homology groups vanish.
-A 2-uniform tree is then a 1-hypertree.
+A $d$-hypertree (which we call \emph{a simplicial $d$-hypertree} to distinguish it from other hypertrees) is defined as a $d$-dimensional simplicial complex with a full $(d-1)$-skeleton whose $d$-th and $(d-1)$-st reduced rational homology groups vanish.
+A $2$-uniform tree is then a simplicial $1$-hypertree.
 For $d\ge2$, such hypertrees are very dense and can be avoided in hypergraphs with arbitrarily large minimum degree (see Proposition~\ref{prop:3ap_example}).
-Motivated by this, we work with a combinatorial definition of a \emph{$k$-uniform $\ell$-tree} --- a $k$-uniform hypergraph admitting an edge ordering $e_1,...,e_m$ such that each $e_i$ shares $\ell$ vertices with one previous edge in the ordering\footnote{More formally, for each $i\ge 2$ there exists $j<i$ such that $e_i\cap \bigcup_{j'<i}e_{j'}\subseteq e_j$ and $|e_i\cap e_j|=\ell$.}.
+Motivated by this, we work with a combinatorial definition of a \emph{$k$-uniform $\ell$-tree} --- a $k$-uniform hypergraph admitting an edge ordering $e_1,...,e_m$ such that each $e_i$ consists of $\ell$ vertices in one previous edge in the ordering and $k-\ell$ new vertices\footnote{More formally, for each $i\ge 2$ there exists $j<i$ such that $e_i\cap \bigcup_{j'<i}e_{j'}\subseteq e_j$ and $|e_i\cap e_j|=\ell$.}.
 Such orderings we call \emph{valid}, and the edges which can be last in a valid ordering we call \emph{leaves}.
 This notion is closely related to the notion of a collapsible $d$-hypertree (see \cite{linial19} and Section~\ref{sec:prelim:structure}).

-Throughout the rest of this paper, we refer to a 1-tree as a \emph{loose tree} (also known in the literature as a \emph{linear tree}).
+Throughout the rest of this paper, we refer to a $1$-tree as a \emph{loose tree} (also known in the literature as a \emph{linear tree}).
 Similarly, a $(k-1)$-tree is also known as a \emph{tight tree}.
 The \emph{minimum $\ell$-degree} $\delta_{\ell}(H)$ of a $k$-uniform hypergraph $H$ is the minimum number of edges any set of $\ell$ vertices is contained in.
 Minimum $(k-1)$-degree is also known as \emph{codegree}, and minimum $1$-degree is known as \emph{vertex degree}.
 Maximum degree is defined analogously.
-Not much is known about extensions of Koml\'os, S\'ark\"ozy and Szemer\'edi's result to general $k$-uniform $\ell$-trees, apart from a recent result of Pavez-Sign{\'e}, Sanhueza-Matamala and Stein \cite{pavez2021dirac,pavez2021diracfull} which shows that a minimum codegree of $(1/2+\gamma)n$ forces the existence of any tight spanning tree of bounded vertex degree.
+Not much is known about extensions of Koml\'os, S\'ark\"ozy and Szemer\'edi's result to general $k$-uniform $\ell$-trees, apart from a recent result of Pavez-Sign{\'e}, Sanhueza-Matamala and Stein \cite{pavez2024dirac} which shows that a minimum codegree of $(1/2+\gamma)n$ forces the existence of any tight spanning tree of bounded vertex degree.